 Clifton: On the edge of the Downs, Clifton, with its elegant squares, terraces and open spaces, still feels like the separate village it once was.
 Formerly a spa that attempted to rival Bath, it remains a genteel haven and an ideal setting for Bristol Zoo.
 A lions roar away is Brunel’s amazing Suspension Bridge.
 Come and discover some of the characters who have lived here.

-1. Combine a coach tour or the Maritime Bristol Walk with a visit to SS Great Britain – the ship that changed the world and is now beautifully restored.
+1. Combine a coach tour or the Maritime Bristol Walk with a visit to the ss Great Britain – the ship that changed the world and is now beautifully restored.
 A visit to see the world’s first iron-hulled, steam-powered ocean going ship is a must.

-2. Combine the Medieval Bristol walk with a visit to the wonderful Cathedral.
-The present church is more than 800 years old and the Chapter House and Abbey Gatehouse date from that era.
-Henry Vlll elevated the priory of St. Augustine to cathedral status and many of its medieval treasures remain.
+2. Combine the Medieval Bristol walk with a visit to the wonderful Bristol Cathedral – the present church is more than 800 years old and the Chapter House and Abbey Gatehouse date from that era.
+Henry Vlll elevated the priory of St. Augustine to Cathedral status and many of its medieval treasures remain.
 Bristol Cathedral is the major example of a ‘Hall Church’ in Great Britain and one of the finest anywhere in the world.

-3. A Circular Walk - taking in a ferry ride to Hotwells, walking past Humphrey Davy’s house where he experimented with laughing gas, up the hill to Clifton with it’s stupendous views of the Suspension Bridge spanning the Gorge, down Clifton village and through a country churchyard, over Brandon Hill where it is still forbidden to beat your carpets before 6am!
-Then visit the Georgian house owned by a merchant who made his fortune in sugar, admire the university buildings, visit the Cathedral and end up back in the centre, imagining the masts of the sailing ships that once sailed into the heart of the city.
+3. A Circular Walk - taking in a ferry ride to Hotwells, walking past Humphrey Davy’s house, where he experimented with laughing gas, up the hill to Clifton with it’s stupendous views of the Suspension Bridge spanning the Avon Gorge, down to Clifton village and through a country churchyard, over Brandon Hill, where it is still forbidden to beat your carpets before 6am!
+Then visit the Georgian house owned by the merchant, John Pinney, who made his fortune in sugar, admire the university buildings, visit the Cathedral and end up back in the centre, imagining the masts of the sailing ships that once sailed into the heart of the city.